Aiming High, Achieving Together

 Why may my child been chosen?

-Your child may be identified by their class teacher as someone who would benefit from a series of ELSA sessions to help them understand and manage their emotions.
+Your child may be identified by their class teacher as someone who would benefit from a series of ELSA sessions to help them understand and manage their emotions related to a range of issues.
 This will help them to make the best possible progress both emotionally and socially.